Sourav1Ghadai/Music-Player/README.md

 # Music-Player
-Music Player
+# Music Player

 A simple web-based music player built with HTML, CSS, and JavaScript.
 This project allows users to play, pause, skip, and control the volume of their favorite songs.

-Features
+## Features

-Play/Pause music
+-Play/Pause music

-Skip to next/previous track
+-Skip to next/previous track

-Volume control
+-Volume control

-Display current track information
+-Display current track information

-Progress bar with seek functionality
+-Progress bar with seek functionality

 Demo

-Technologies Used
+## Technologies Used

 HTML5: Structure of the app